Best Time of Year to Dive in Playa del Carmen

 What should I do if the ocean is rough?

-If ocean conditions are not ideal or the port is closed, cenote diving can often be a great alternative for certified divers.
-Xico Dive Center can help you choose the best option based on weather, certification level, experience, and availability.
+If ocean conditions are not ideal or the port is closed, cenote diving can often be a strong alternative for certified divers.
+We can help you choose the best option based on weather, certification level, experience, and availability.

 Final Recommendation: When Should You Come Diving?

 If you want bull sharks, come between November and March.
-If you want warm water and relaxed diving, choose April to September.
-If you want cenotes, you can come any time of year.
+If you want warm water and relaxed reef diving, choose April to September.
+If you want cenotes, you can visit any time of year.
 If you want fewer crowds, look at May, September, October, or early November.

 Ready to Plan Your Dive Trip?